hao-beixi/f22-assignments/assignment-2/README.md

     It is expected that assignment submissions will pass a similar test to the one above for all motion trajectories (horizontal, vertical and circular).
 Note that the above launch file repeats the test up to 4 times to account for randomness in the target generation script.
 The code passes the test if the average error is less than 0.04 meters for at least one try.

-## Parts V and VI
+## Parts IV and V

-Parts V and VI of the assignment are only for students taking CPSC-559 (graduate version of the course).
+Parts IV and V of the assignment are only for students taking CPSC-559 (graduate version of the course).
 See the tasks/questions in the [ExtraQuestions-CPSC559.md](ExtraQuestions-CPSC559.md) document.

 **Once you get to the end of the assignment, remember to commit your code, push to GitHub, and indicate in your assignment report the commit SHA for the final version of your code.
 Your code and report should be submitted to